 The gallery is intentionally more local now instead of being pulled from an outside publishing system.
 Images from photography, field notes, and gallery-tagged posts are copied into my own media storage and rendered through the site with responsive image routes and lightbox views.
 That makes the photographs feel like part of this place rather than remote embeds.

 Music and media are still a little more federated.
 Some of that material begins in places like Crucial Tracks, Album Whale, RSS feeds, or my PDS, then gets normalized and gathered back into the site.
-The goal is not to hide the wider web, but to keep my own domain as the place where those signals collect and become part of a fuller record.
+The goal is not to hide the wider web, but to keep my own domain as the place where those things collect and become part of a fuller record, with an eye toward portability and ownership.

-There is also some standard.site and Bluesky syndication happening through EmDash and AT Protocol.
-That part is still young, a little experimental, and exactly the kind of thing I like about this setup: writing can begin here while still finding its way into other small-web and social-web spaces.
+There is also some Standard.site and Bluesky syndication happening through EmDash and AT Protocol that I tweaked in the EmDash repo to get it functional.
+That part is still young, a little experimental, and exactly the kind of thing I like about this setup.
+Writing can begin here while still finding its way into other small-web and social-web spaces.

 The larger point is still the same.
-I am not trying to build a product.
-I am trying to keep a personal web home that can hold the professional parts, the wandering and photography parts, the music-obsessive parts, the family-and-garden parts, and the ordinary notes that would otherwise disappear into platforms built for speed instead of memory.
+I am not trying to build a product, but trying to keep a personal web home that can keep professional things, the wandering and photography parts, the music-obsessive parts, the family-and-garden parts, and the ordinary notes that would otherwise disappear into platforms built for speed instead of memory.